Service Evaluation

 Jabra Hearing Aid Models and Features

-Although some product descriptions use general terms like “behind-the-ear”, or BTE, both the Jabra Enhance Select 300 and Select 700 are technically receiver-in-ear (RIE) devices rather than traditional BTE hearing aids.
-Here are key devices from Jabra’s hearing-aid lineup:
+Although some product descriptions use general terms like “behind-the-ear” (BTE), both the Jabra Enhance Select 300 and Select 700 are technically receiver-in-ear (RIE) devices rather than traditional BTE hearing aids.
+Key devices from Jabra’s hearing-aid lineup:

-Highlights of their features: all models leverage Jabra’s trademark in-ear or behind-ear styling, include app-based controls, remote audiology tuning and some support for streaming.
-For example, the Select 700 supports Bluetooth LE Audio and Auracast, enabling streaming and broadcast-audio support.
+All models include app-based controls, remote audiology tuning, and streaming support.
+The Jabra Enhance Select 700 supports Bluetooth LE Audio and Auracast, enabling streaming and broadcast-audio support.

 Jabra hearing aids are best for adults with mild to moderate hearing loss who want a stylish hearing device, value streaming and earbud-like design, and are comfortable setting up via an app with remote adjustments rather than frequent in-office visits.

-Models like the 700 support Bluetooth LE Audio, Auracast and direct smartphone control.
+Models like the Select 700 support Bluetooth LE Audio, Auracast and direct smartphone control.

 Remote Audiology Services